dmd-program/dmd-100/topics/systems_thinking.md

 If you consider that an expert in any given field is an expert on the system or systems situated in that field, then people who work across systems from different fields can be considered to be transdisciplinary.
 A transdisciplinarian is a multi-systems worker and takes liberty to follow the networked paths for more holistic perspectives on problems and issues.

-## Sustainability
+## The "S" word

-**Cradle-to-cradle** design accounts for social, economic, and ecological systems in the design model when producing consumer products, infrastructure, and services.
+When thinking about a model to aid sustainable design, the term **Cradle to Cradle Design** was coined by German chemist Michael Braungart and U.S. architect William McDonough in their book, _Cradle to Cradle: Remaking the Way We Make Things._ The Cradle to Cradle Design model is a shift in perspective on the traditional product lifecycle, known as Cradle to Grave – a model where products eventually cease to be useful, and instead imagine how products can be used as biological or technical nutrients.
+Cradle to Cradle Design accounts for social, economic, and ecological systems in the design model when producing consumer products, infrastructure, and services.

 The [Designers Accord](http://designersaccord.org/) was a five year project, which worked to develop guiding principles and methodologies for integrating sustainability into design and teaching.
 This was done through design community engagement, networking, and by inspiring designers to share case studies, best practices, and ideas at hosted events.
 The guiding methodology included: